cramis1/Exerclock/README.md

 On alerts, 'Mute' is for 4 HOURS, 'Snooze' is for as many minutes as set in the settings (default 15 minutes).
 Snooze and mute should ALSO snooze alert on xdrip/spike.

--In the settings you can select whether you would like the snooze and mute to clear when BG is back in range.
+In the settings you can select whether you would like the snooze and mute to clear when BG is back in range.

 **DO NOT USE FOR ANY MEDICAL/TREATMENT PURPOSES!**